nejrariizviic/Redesign-of-the-University-Information-System/README.md

 To ensure a robust and user-friendly system, various evaluation methods were employed:

-Prototype Usability Testing: Assessing real user interactions with the prototype.
+- Prototype Usability Testing - assessing real user interactions with the prototype.

-Interaction & Consistency Review: Ensuring a uniform experience across all modules.
+- Interaction & Consistency Review - ensuring a uniform experience across all modules.

-Accessibility Compliance: Testing for WCAG (Web Content Accessibility Guidelines) adherence.
+- Accessibility Compliance - testing for WCAG adherence.

-Micro-Interaction & Navigation Testing: Refining workflows for an intuitive experience.
+- Micro-Interaction & Navigation Testing - refining workflows for an intuitive experience.

 ## Project Access